Film Scoring Courses

 In this course, students will examine and explore the challenges posed to a composer in addressing certain classic moments that occur as standard fare in dramatic and comedic films.
 Such moments include, but would not be limited to: The Kiss, The Revelation, The Chase, The Punch Line, The Victory, The Hero's Death, etc. The typical class session will be divided between a critical review of the previous week's writing assignment and a lecture on the next moment to be examined and scored.
 Lectures will be far-ranging, and examples will be drawn from the work of prominent film and TV composers.
 Students will learn how to confront the challenges posed by such parameters as limited budgets, period settings, anticipated sound effects, docudramatics, etc.

 This course focuses on the new musical and technological techniques and aesthetics of contemporary film composing.
-The use of synthesizers and sound design, computers and advanced sequencing techniques, rock, pop, and other nontraditional music in the film scoring process, and the contemporary aesthetics of modern filmmakers and audiences will be investigated.
+Basic to advanced synthesis techniques, sampling, instrument design, advanced sequencing techniques, and the contemporary aesthetics of modern filmmakers and audiences will be investigated.

 This course continues to build on the foundations learned in FS-371.
 It features advanced approaches to scoring for video games, including implementation using middleware such as XACT, Wwise, and Fmod.
 It includes examples, guest speakers, and applied scoring to develop the knowledge and skills that games composers and implementers are using in today's industry.
 This course deepens the preparation of students for entry level work in music at a game development company or as a freelance game music professional, including experience with typical game music workflow using version control technologies.